 A well-prepared and legally compliant Texas eviction notice is the first step to a successful eviction.
-Create your own printable notice form for free today with step-by-step help and personalized templates.
+Create your own printable notice form today with step-by-step help and personalized templates.

 Eviction Notice Types

 When evicting a tenant in Texas, a landlord must present a Notice to Quit that provides a suitable legal reason for their removal.
 It also must give at least the minimum number of days’ legal notice before the process may proceed.

 This means you must choose the right kind of eviction notice for your individual circumstances, or the ejection of the tenant may be challenged in court.

 If a tenant doesn’t comply with the rental payment schedule, the landlord may present them with a 3-Day Notice to Quit (§ 24.005).
 This obliges them to pay rent or quit within 72 hours.

 If the tenant complies and pays the rent then the notice will be nullified.
 If they refuse to pay or vacate the property the landlord will be able to pursue the matter further through the courts.